cisco-ie/tdm/doc/docs/guides/Crash Course.md

 * [Telemetry](https://developer.cisco.com/search/telemetry#)

 ### dCloud
-The [Telemetry dCloud lab](https://dcloud2-rtp.cisco.com/content/demo/396115) put together by Marco Umer is very useful in covering the entire range of what can be done with the data.
-His version 2 is not yet out, but when released is vastly more comprehensive.
+The [Cisco Consuming XR Model Driven Streaming Telemetry Lab v1 dCloud lab](https://dcloud2-sjc.cisco.com/content/demo/49422) put together by Marco Umer is very useful in covering the entire range of what can be done with the data.
+It is also available publicly at [cisco-ie/telemetry-staging-ansible](https://github.com/cisco-ie/telemetry-staging-ansible).